Girl Scouts of the USA: Effect on American life

 Among the many famous American Girl Scouts are Taylor Swift, Sonia Sotomayor, Dakota Fanning, Lucille Ball, Katie Couric, Elizabeth Dole, Ann Landers, and Nancy Reagan.
 Many Girl Scouts have become successful leaders in numerous professional fields such as law, medicine, politics, journalism, and science.
 Beginning with Lou Henry Hoover, the incumbent First Lady has served as the honorary president of GSUSA.
 Lou Henry Hoover was also the actual president of the Girl Scouts from 1922 to 1925 and Chairman of the National board of directors from 1925 to 1928.
 A 1994 Chronicle of Philanthropy poll showed Girl Scouts ranked by the public as the eighth "most popular charity/non-profit in America" among more than 100 charities.

 During World War I and World War II, girls involved in Scouts helped the Allied forces by selling defense bonds, growing victory gardens, and collecting waste fat and scrap iron.
 Girl Scouts also spread their values into their communities through community service projects such as soup kitchens and food drives.

 Over twenty of NASA's female career astronauts were former Girl Scouts.
 The first American woman to spacewalk was a former Girl Scout, Dr. Kathryn Sullivan.

 The American Girl

-Girl Scouts published their own magazine from 1917 to 1979.
-The name changed from The Rally (1917–1920) to The American Girl (eventually dropping "The").
+Girl Scouts published its own magazine from 1917 to 1979.
+The name changed from The Rally (October 1917–May 1920) to The American Girl (eventually dropping "The").
 Circulation exceeded 200,000 in the 1940s, and reached as high as 510,000 per month by 1949.
 It can be confused with American Girl magazine, 1992–2019.